quantopian/zipline/docs/source/bundles.rst

 .. code-block:: python

-   from zipline.bundles import register, yahoo_equities
+   from zipline.data.bundles import register, yahoo_equities

    # these are the tickers you would like data for
    equities = {